Glossary of Terms

 Committed cost sharing is a type of cost sharing in which cost sharing is not required by the sponsor but is shown on the budget, usually in the form of contributed effort of the principal investigator or other project staff, and is paid from university or non-federal funds.
 See also Cost Sharing

 A contract is a legally binding agreement between the university and a sponsor to provide a service in return for compensation.
 Both the university and the sponsor receive benefit from the contractual relationship.
 A contract obligates the university to provide a product or service.
 It also obligates the sponsor to pay an agreed-upon amount for that product or service.
-All Troy University contracts must be signed by an authorized official.
-Contracts are processed by the Division of Sponsored Programs.
+All Troy University contracts must be signed by TROY's authorizing official.
+Contracts are processed by the Office of Sponsored Programs.

 - Cost Sharing: